-This Management Discussion and Analysis ("MD&A") for San Lorenzo Gold Corp. ("San Lorenzo' or the "Corporation") is a review of how the Corporation performed during the period covered by the unaudited Condensed Interim Consolidated Financial Statements for the period ending September 30, 2023 ("Interim Statements") and of the Corporation's financial condition and future prospects.
-The MD&A complements and supplements the Interim Statements of the Corporation and should be read in conjunction with the Interim Statements and the related notes for the nine months ended September 30, 2023 as well as the audited consolidated financial statements for the year ended December 31, 2022 and 2021 and the related notes thereto (the "Audited Statements").
-The Interim Statements have been prepared in Canadian dollars in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC"), which are also generally accepted accounting principles ("GAAP") for publicly accountable enterprises in Canada.
+This Management Discussion and Analysis ("MD&A") for San Lorenzo Gold Corp. ("San Lorenzo' or the "Corporation") is a review of how the Corporation performed during the period covered by the audited consolidated financial statements for the periods ending December 31, 2023 and 2022 ("Audited Statements") up to the effective date of this MD&A and includes a discussion of the Corporation's financial condition and future prospects.
+This MD&A complements and supplements the Audited Statements and should be read in conjunction with the Audited Statements and the related notes thereto.
+The Audited Statements have been prepared in Canadian dollars in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC"), which are also generally accepted accounting principles ("GAAP") for publicly accountable enterprises in Canada.

-The Corporation's Board of Directors has reviewed and approved the Interim Statements and this MD&A, both of which are effective November 29, 2023.
+The Corporation's Board of Directors has reviewed and approved the Audited Statements and this MD&A, both of which are effective April 27, 2024.